-Live life to the fullest.
 You have but one life.
-As William Wallace once said, “Every man dies, not every man really lives”.
+As William Wallace once said, “Every man dies, not every man really lives.”
 No one is guaranteed good health or longevity.
 I continually learn this from my patients.
 I have seen young children succumb to cancer and accidents, witnessed patients in their 30’s and 40’s who appeared healthy die suddenly, and worked with elderly patients living with too many “what if’s.”

 I have seen too many patients hospitalized or even institutionalized because they took life too seriously and succumbed to major mental or physical illnesses.
 I have seen the remains of a man who shot himself because he had let small events in his life build up to that finality.
-Always remember, “A sense of humor is a major defense against minor troubles” (Mignon McLaughlin).
+Always remember what Mignon McLaughlin said: “A sense of humor is a major defense against minor troubles.”

-Strength.
 When you watch a patient struggle back to their baseline physical and mental capabilities after a stroke and see the diligence put into their comeback, you can find the strength for anything.
 You no longer worry if you can stay up that extra hour to do homework or find the fortitude to recover from the flu.
 You have learned – and new patients continually remind you – what being strong-willed really means.
 My patients teach me daily what Mahatma Gandhi has always professed: “Strength does not come from physical capacity.
-It comes from an indomitable will”.
+It comes from an indomitable will.”

 My patients’ families have also taught me what love of family really means.
-The love and concern hey show toward the patients and the strength they give the patients to move forward is nothing short miraculous.
-I am also reminded each day that I visit my mother at the nursing home how important family is.
+The love and concern hey show toward the patients and the strength they give the patients to move forward is nothing short of miraculous.
+I am also reminded of how important family is with each day that I visit my mother at the nursing home.
 So many residents never see a family member visit.
 Don’t let this be you.